-LyondellBasell to Build Industrial-scale Advanced Recycling Plant in Germany
+LyondellBasell To Build Industrial-Scale Advanced Recycling Plant in Germany

-HOUSTON, Nov.
-20, 2023 /PRNewswire/ -- LyondellBasell (LYB) today announced it has made the final investment decision to build the company's first industrial-scale catalytic advanced recycling demonstration plant at its Wesseling, Germany, site.
+HOUSTON, TX / ACCESSWIRE / November 20, 2023 / LyondellBasell (LYB) today announced it has made the final investment decision to build the company's first industrial-scale catalytic advanced recycling demonstration plant at its Wesseling, Germany, site.
 Using LyondellBasell's proprietary MoReTec technology, this plant will be the first commercial scale, single-train advanced recycling plant to convert post-consumer plastic waste into feedstock for production of new plastic materials that can be ran at net zero GHG emissions.
 The new plant is expected to have an annual capacity of 50,000 tonnes per year and is designed to recycle the amount of plastic packaging waste generated by over 1.2 million German citizens per year.
 Construction is planned to be completed by the end of 2025.

 "We are committed to addressing the global challenge of plastic waste and advancing a circular economy, and today's announcement is another meaningful step in that direction," says Peter Vanacker, LYB CEO.
 "Scaling up our catalytic advanced recycling technology will allow us to return larger volumes of plastic waste back into the value chain.
 By doing this, we will have the ability to produce more materials for high-quality applications, retaining value of plastics for as long as possible."